BAJAJ FINSERV DIRECT LIMITED

 As such, you can calculate the ₹3 interest for ₹1 Lakh for various issuers and compare the earnings to choose the best option.
 While you can do this manually with the above formulas, the process can be tedious and time-consuming.

 You also run the risk of making errors, which can result in ill-informed investment decisions, potentially harming your financial growth.
-A simple alternative to this is the online FD calculator available on Bajaj Markets.
+A simple alternative to this is the FD return calculator available on Bajaj Markets.

 It is a simple tool offering accurate estimates in just a few clicks.
 To use this calculator, you need only your investment terms.
 Once you enter these details, the estimates are displayed instantly.
 That’s not all.